Dukosli/art-of-data/_posts/2023-11-29-lab2-blogpost.md

 ### Process

 To start the lab, before writing anything, I decided to start writing the program to find the information we needed.
 I worked with Ellen towards both the beginning and end of the coding portion of the lab.
 At the start, we worked together to figure out how to get responses from the API, including how to format the payload to get the responses from the API we wanted.
-In the end, it looked as it did below.
+In the end, using the introduction to APIs assignment, it looked as it did below.

 ~~~